 I am often asked to do things for little or no pay.
 And often I agree.
 Former clients and students have called me for help, often in dire situations.
 My heart has opened to them, and I have said yes.
 What I get is the satisfaction of knowing I’ve helped someone in need and real‑time learning about what is happening in a variety of organizations.

 When I say yes in those situations, I am motivated by a genuine desire to serve and to learn.
 I’m not making a secret mental contract that “this person now owes me.”
-I’m acting from what I call a spirit of generosity and curiosity—trusting that the reward, if there is one, might come later and even from somewhere else entirely.
+I’m acting from what I call a spirit of generosity and curiosity—trusting that the reward, if there is one, might come later and even from an unexpected place.

 For me, the key is the spirit behind the yes and the direction of the work.
 If I have room in my heart to give, I will do so.
-If I feel called to contribute, I won’t let a tit‑for‑tat mentality stop me or demand that the person in front of me complete the exchange.
+If I feel called to contribute, I won’t let a tit‑for‑tat mentality stop me or demand that the person to return the favor.

 That also means asking, “Do I have enough water in my well for this right now?”
 When I check in with my body and spirit, I’m looking for whether I can do this without simmering resentment, self‑abandonment, or harm to my health.